What is a secured loan?

 -

 Review loan terms.
 Before you take out any kind of debt, comparing your options and making sure you understand all the terms can help you make the choice that’s best for you.
-Consider looking into things like interest rates, repayment terms and fees.
+Consider looking at interest rates, repayment terms and fees.

 -